Smartesting/vmsp/README.md

 -   **minimumPatternLength**: (optional) Number specifying the minimum length of a pattern.
 Defaults to `3`.
 -   **maximumPatternLength**: (optional) Number specifying the maximum length of a pattern.
 Defaults to `8`.
 -   **outputSequenceIdentifiers**: (optional) Boolean indicating if output patterns should include the sequence identifiers that match them.
 Defaults to `false`.
+-   **executionTimeThresholdInSeconds**: (optional) Number specifying the maximum execution time in seconds.
+Expect the real execution time to be ~2seconds longer than the provided value.
+Defaults to `10`.
 -   **debug**: (optional) Boolean indicating if debug logs should be printed.
 Defaults to `false`.

 #### 2\. runFromSpmfFile Method: